 What is Gateway Green?

-Gateway Green is envisioned as a 35-acre open space and recreation area, as well as a working test site for "green" innovation.
-Connected to Portland's famed 40 Mile Loop (a pedestrian and bike route originally proposed by the Olmstead Brothers in 1904 and now nearly complete), and currently reachable by foot, bike, car and light rail, Gateway Green could become a regional destination for locals, tourists, and green industry professionals.
+Gateway Green will be a 25.27-acre open space and recreation area, as well as a working test site for "green" innovation.
+Connected to Portland's famed 40 Mile Loop (a pedestrian and bike route originally proposed by the Olmstead Brothers in 1904 and now nearly complete), and currently reachable by foot, bike, car and light rail, Gateway Green will become a regional destination for locals, tourists, and green industry professionals.

-While demonstrating new sustainable technology, Gateway Green could also provide recreation for area residents and bicycle enthusiasts from across the region and be a powerful "beacon" for Portland and Oregon -- highly visible to 65 million people per year as they pass through Gateway Green by car, truck, MAX light rail and bike.
+While demonstrating new sustainable technology, Gateway Green will also provide recreation for area residents and bicycle enthusiasts from across the region and be a powerful "beacon" for Portland and Oregon -- highly visible with 65 million trips per year by people passing through / by Gateway Green by car, truck, MAX light rail and bike and foot.

 An early site inventory/analysis by Portland State University graduate students and dozens of conversations with community members, environmental advocates, bicycle enthusiasts, and government representatives revealed that the site has immense potential for connection and reconnection; that it is highly visible; that it serves as a key location for bicycle activity, and more.